hadronized/strongly-typed-thoughts.net/static/content/home.md

 imperative Haskell”*.
 Less powerful in terms of abstraction, it’s better to handle memory and design the control-flow of my programs.

-I’m currently sticking around **Rust** as it fits my needs in terms of abstraction, readability, expressiveness and minimal runtime overhead (thus runtime performance in terms of CPU and memory footprint).
+I’m currently sticking around **Rust** and **Haskell**, as it fits my needs in terms of abstraction, readability, expressiveness and minimal runtime overhead (thus runtime performance in terms of CPU and memory footprint), while still getting interested into learning new languages (lately, Idris, Elm, Go, modern Java, Scala, some Lisp and a bunch of others).
+I don’t consider myself as belonging to a specific expertise field, even though I think I’m best at graphics programming, code architecture and APIs designing, and clearly type-level architecture and type-system coding.

 <h1 class="title">Pro-side</h1>